 “Coach first and discipline when required,” said Haight.
 “Recognize the efforts of those who go the extra mile.”

-Administrative support is also integral in retaining a strong and content workforce, according to Haight.
+Administrative support is also integral to retaining a strong and content workforce, according to Haight.

 “Make sure your drivers understand things like their paycheque and paperwork,” Haight said.